Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 That's not controversial.

-Anyway, uh story by Peter Nicholas.
+Anyway, a story by Peter Nicholas.

-Uh, President Obama plans to mount a more visible effort to push through an immigration overhaul that is heading toward an uncertain fate in the Republican-controlled House, marking a risky shift from the largely hands-off approach he has employed to date.
+President Obama plans to mount a more visible effort to push through an immigration overhaul that is heading toward an uncertain fate in the Republican-controlled House, marking a risky shift from the largely hands-off approach he has employed to date.

-Now that is a reference unnamed to the limbaugh theorem.
+Now, that is a reference unnamed to the Limbaugh theorem.

-The Limbaugh theorem holds that Obama maintains, of course, it's it's somewhat slipping now, but for the longest time, a high approval number, even though people disapprove of the way the country's going and disapprove of his agenda, Obama never was attached to any of it because he's constantly campaigning against his own agenda, making people think he's fighting for the same things they are.
+The Limbaugh theorem holds that Obama maintains, of course, it's somewhat slipping now, but for the longest time, a high approval number, even though people disapprove of the way the country's going and disapprove his agenda, Obama never was attached to any of it because he's constantly campaigning against his own agenda, making people think he's fighting for the same things they are.

 Now, what this is, don't be fooled, folks.